sunpy/sunraster/docs/data_types/spectrogram.rst

 These can be accessed via the ``sunraster.SpectrogramCube.extra_coords`` property, also inherited from `~ndcube.NDCube`.
 `~sunraster.SpectrogramCube.extra_coords` is particularly useful if the temporal axis is convolved with space, as is the case for raster scans.
 Therefore, if the WCS object only supplies (lat, lon) for the x-axis, the timestamp of each exposure can be attached separately, e.g. as an ``astropy.time.Time`` object. `~sunraster.SpectrogramCube.extra_coords` is not restricted to timestamps.
-The user can supply any additional coordinate as an ``astropy.units.Quantity`` or other array-like.
-Metadata that has a relationship with an axis but isn't strictly a coordinate can also be stored, e.g. the exposure time of each image.
-See :ref:`cube_exposure_time_correction` for more on `~sunraster.SpectrogramCube` handling of exposure times.
 To learn how to attach extra coordinates to a `~sunraster.SpectrogramCube` instance and how to access them once attached, see the `NDCube extra coordinates documentation <https://docs.sunpy.org/projects/ndcube/en/stable/ndcube.html#extra-coordinates>`__.

 Coordinate Properties
 *********************

-For convenience, `~sunraster.SpectrogramCube` provides shortcuts to the four primary coordinates that define spectrogram data.
+For convenience, `~sunraster.SpectrogramCube` provides shortcuts to the three primary coordinate types that define spectrogram data.
-These are `sunraster.SpectrogramCube.lon`, `sunraster.SpectrogramCube.lat`, `sunraster.SpectrogramCube.spectral`, and `sunraster.SpectrogramCube.time` which return the relevant coordinate values of each pixel.
+These are `sunraster.SpectrogramCube.celestial`, `sunraster.SpectrogramCube.spectral`, and `sunraster.SpectrogramCube.time` which return the relevant coordinates of each pixel.
-Note that both `sunraster.SpectrogramCube.lon` and `sunraster.SpectrogramCube.lat` return 2-D data because longitude and latitude are couple dimensions.
+Note that `sunraster.SpectrogramCube.celestial` returns a `~astropy.coordinates.SkyCoord` object which contains the values of the two spatial dimensions, i.e. longitude and latitude.
 These properties inspect the WCS and extra coords objects and locate where and how the relevant coordinate information is stored.
 This is possible only if the coordinate name is supported by ``sunraster``.
 To see these supported names, see ``sunraster.SpectrogramCube.SUPPORTED_LONGITUDE_NAMES``, ``sunraster.spectrogram.SUPPORTED_LATITUDE_NAMES``, ``sunraster.spectrogram.SUPPORTED_SPECTRAL_NAMES``, and ``sunraster.spectrogram.SUPPORTED_TIME_NAMES``.
 If the coordinate name cannot be found, these properties will raise an error.
 If you think additional coordinate names should be supported, please let us know by `raising an issue on our GitHub repo. <https://github.com/sunpy/sunraster/issues>`__.

-In addition to the four primary coordinates, there is also a convenience for the exposure time, ``sunraster.SpectrogramCube.exposure_time``.
+In addition to the three primary coordinate types, there is also a convenience for the exposure time, ``sunraster.SpectrogramCube.exposure_time``.
 The supported exposure time coordinate names can be found under ``sunraster.spectrogram.SUPPORTED_EXPOSURE_NAMES``.

 Dimensions